Want to know how to create a GetResponse landing page? What if I told you creating a landing page in WordPress is a much better solution?

 Or you can click the Color Palettes button to choose from over 20+ pre-designed color schemes.

 In the Background section, you can control your background color, gradient, and image.
-If you’d like, you can even add a video background or full-width slideshow.
+You can even add a video background or full-width slideshow if you’d like.

 When everything looks the way you want, click the green Save button in the top-right corner of your screen.

-With your design in place, it’s time to connect your landing page to your GetResponse email list.
-Since SeedProd integrates with all the popular email marketing services, including GetResponse, this step is super-easy.
+With your design in place, it’s time to integrate your GetResponse email list with your WordPress landing page.
+This step is super-easy since SeedProd integrates with all the popular email marketing services, including GetResponse.

-From the top of your screen, click the Connect tab to see the email providers.
+From the top of your screen, click the Connect tab to see the email marketing tools.
 From there, hover your mouse over the GetResponse logo and click Connect.

 Now, click the + Connect New Account button, and click the Get GetResponse API Key to log in to your account.